What Is a HIPAA Security Risk Assessment?

 Outdated Software and Unpatched Systems

 End-of-life operating systems and unpatched applications are the entry point for the majority of ransomware attacks targeting healthcare.
 The Verizon 2024 Data Breach Investigations Report found that exploitation of vulnerabilities as an initial access vector grew 180% year-over-year.
 A disciplined patch management program directly reduces your HIPAA risk profile and your exposure to the ransomware groups that specifically target healthcare organizations.
+See our healthcare data breach prevention guide for a practical patching and vulnerability management framework.

 Insufficient Workforce Training